dataPulverizer/ImportingInD/README.md

-# Importing techniques in D
+# Introduction to importing techniques in D

-In this brief article describes various ways of importing functions from libraries and scripts in D. First of all there is the very simple approach that imports all the functions in a module:
+This brief article describes various ways of importing functions from libraries and scripts in D.

+Firstly there is the very simple approach that imports all the functions in a module:

 ```
 import std.stdio;